knightsUCF/SpaceGame/design/design.md

 # On Beginning Procedural Generation

 We should first and foremost anything we generate can be within a cube of x, y, and z proportions.
-So whatever we generate we should
+So whatever we generate we should be able to have the exact coordinates with this rectangle of our game universe.

+But what if the universe is truly infinite we just keep going?

+So we could this relatively, and wherever the player goes further procedurally generate this space.

+We really want our own system to do this, instead of anyone else's online.

+So pretend we generate a quandrat, which is a cube.
+In this cube let's say there are 10 solar systems.
+So that's all fine and well.
+Now if the player goes off to the next quadrant, we THEN generate that universe and save the data.

+So if they want to just infinitely keep going, yet have a record of previous generation then we will need to at least save that numeric data, and then generate the 10 quadrants around them as they move around.

+By the time they get to 1 quadrant, we will always have pregenerated that quadrant out of their visibility.

+Like from the discord:

 # On Competing with No Man's Sky